 - In the short-lived comic Unfit, the male physical trainer protagonist films a commercial for fitness equipment.
 The producers say they'll be back in six weeks to film the "Before" shots and advise him to eat as much cake as possible.

 - In a Gaston Lagaffe comic, when Gaston answered an ad for a model for a hair regrowth potion ad.
 They took the "after" photo, shaved him, then took the "before" one.

-- In one of Donald Duck stories it was combined with In-Universe example of Viewers Are Morons - "before" was a duck (one of Donald's friends) while "after" was a human.
+- In one of Donald Duck stories, this was combined with an In-Universe example of Viewers Are Morons - "before" was a duck (one of Donald's friends) while "after" was a human.

 - Alfred Hitchcock was known for making a cameo appearance in each of his films.
 His 1944 film Lifeboat, however, posed a challenge: the entire story took place on a small lifeboat adrift in the middle of the Atlantic, so there was no logical or natural way for Hitch to pop up...until somebody hit on the brilliant idea of having him appear in a fake newspaper ad◊ for a fictional weight-loss drug called "Reduco", complete with before-and-after pictures.

 - The documentary Bigger, Stronger, Faster went into this in a fair amount of detail.
 It showed how advertisers for diet and health supplements will use many of the listed techniques at the top of the page.
 The host then participates in a worked photo shoot where Before and After photos are taken mere minutes apart (which, according to at least one photographer, was not unusual).
 The real difference was body language, better lighting, a spray tan (including having six-pack abs painted on), and good ol' Photoshop.